Skip to content

 dotnet --list-runtimes

-Install the Visual Studio Code Extension from Marketplace
+Install the Visual Studio Code C# extension from Marketplace

 We recommend to use Microsoft Visual Studio Code on your host computer as IDE - see here.